Teaching Prep Outside

 What happens to the garden in the summer?

 We have a sign up for families who are interested in caring for the garden during the summer months.
 Usually one or two families take on a single week of garden care each during the summer.
-We have an irrigation system, so the role is mostly to tidy up the play areas, stay on top of the weeding, and maintain a presence in the garden during the summer.
+Families are asked to water the garden, tidy up the play areas, stay on top of the weeding, and maintain a presence in the garden during the summer.

 What do you do in the rain?